 Blog

-Relationship Selling is dead
+Relationship Selling is Dead

-Relationship Selling is dead
+Relationship Selling is Dead

-Posted by Bill Hart on Oct 5, 2015 12:00:21 PM
+Posted by Bill Hart on Jul 12, 2016 9:58:55 AM

 Is your selling strategy based upon building solid relationships through the sales rep's likeability factor?
 If so, you are getting a declining return on the sales rep's ability to get new business or even maintain existing customers.
 Most sales reps are very high in the red or relationship quadrant.
 (Whole Brain Thinking) (Herrmann) They have good people skills and can win others over (WOO ability) quickly.
-The strategy behind WOOing is that they hope to build trust.
+The strategy behind WOOing is that they are trying to build trust.
 The assumption is that if someone likes me, they will trust me.

 The likeability sales strategy or relationship selling tactic is breathing it's last breath.
 In today's business environment, the majority of decision makers don't have time to discover if they like you before they know what value you offer.
 Today's decision maker does not have the time for building interpersonal relationships (red quadrant) unless there is an obvious value to be gained.
 The traditional relationship selling model of being liked first assumes the likeability factor will then lead to the opportunity to show value.